aadithyashenoy/Visible-light-communication-for-emergency-vehicles-/README.md

 - List of all referenced works and research papers.

 ## Contact
-- For further information, please contact [Your Contact Information].
+- For further information, please contact [aadithyashenoyr@gmail.com].

 ## Privacy and Security
 - This project ensures the privacy and security of transmitted data by leveraging the secure nature of light-based communication, which is less prone to interference and eavesdropping compared to traditional RF communication.